 DENTURISM is the practice or profession of a denturist.

 DENTURIST is a person who makes dentures.
-(In other words, a lab tech, not a dentist).

-In the other 47 states, only licensed dentists are legally allowed to perform the duties typically associated with denturists, such delivering and fitting dentures.
+In the other 44 states, only licensed dentists are legally allowed to perform the duties typically associated with denturists, such delivering and fitting dentures.
 The profession faces significant limitations compared to countries like Canada, where denturists have a much more established role.

 This does not prevent many dentists from calling upon lab technicians to deliver prosthodontic treatment in their dental offices during surgeries, though.
 Many times, this treatment includes the denture conversion at the time of surgery and the entire prosthetic process.
 So, what does this mean?
 What does it look like in practice?